 - Gain controls let you boost or eliminate transients and sustain independently

-- Mix knob lets you adjust wet/dry signal
+- The mix knob lets you adjust the wet/dry signal

 - Adjustable transient detector lets you control sensitivity, eliminate false triggers from bleed

-- Internal or external sidechain control of detector
+- Internal or external sidechain control of the detector

 - Sidechain EQ lets you dial in the frequencies that trigger the detector

-- Three sidechain modes with “listen” feature to monitor sidechain signal
+- Three sidechain modes with a “listen” feature to monitor the sidechain signal

 - A/B bank comparison